Uberi/University-Notes/MATH239/MATH239.md

 3. Then the number of compositions is usually $[x^n]\Phi_S(x)$.
 4. Try to find an explicit formula for $[x^n]\Phi_S(x)$ or try to simplify if possible using series and etc.

-How many compositions of $n$ exist such that there are $2k$ parse, where the first $k$ parts are at least 5, and the last $k$ are multiples of 3.
+How many compositions of $n$ exist such that there are $2k$ parts, where the first $k$ parts are at least 5, and the last $k$ are multiples of 3.

 > Let $A = \set{5, 6, 7, \ldots}, B = \set{3, 6, 9, \ldots}$ (we don't include 0 since the values must be at least 1).
 > Let $S = A^k \times B^k$.
 Clearly, this set represents all of the compositions we care about.